Sustainable fisheries management

 Theoretical ecology

-We are also interested in a wide range of topics in theoretical ecology, including population dynamics at various focal scales such as state, role, and species; ecological sampling; and optimal spawning timing for fish.
+We are also interested in a wide range of topics in theoretical ecology, such as ecosystem/population dynamics at various temporal, spatial, and ecological focal scales (e.g., age, role, and species), and ecological sampling theory.

 Keywords: Population dynamics, age/size structure, spatially explicit model